Using a RACI Matrix Template for Business Process ImprovementEmma Harris

 However, even with a business process improvement method established, you will need a Business Process Management (BPM) system to help you capture the RACI information and implement the DMAIC steps, and also to structure and present the information in a way that it is useful and useable to all stakeholders.

 Using a RACI tool Within a BPM System

 I am using the Triaster Process Library to demonstrate how much easier a RACI Matrix template can be utilised and controlled within a BPM system.

 In the process map below, you can see how many people are involved in each process step (from a RACI process perspective):

 By clicking on the icons within the red rings above, a Properties file is displayed (with RACI displayed on the left and the job roles assigned on the right) which you can see in the image below:

-If you would like to take your own tour through our interactive process library and try these tools out for yourself, then please go to the interactive process library page.
+If you would like to take your own tour through our interactive process library and look at these tools out for yourself, then please go to the Triaster Demo Process Library.

 The image below shows how you can display who is responsible for carrying out an activity beneath the shape:

 The rest of the RACI data is recorded behind Activities in Properties, this is accessed by right clicking the Activity and clicking Properties.
 The Properties can also be updated in bulk using Microsoft Excel.